 Add tomato passata & diced/ crushed tomatoes to a saucepan.
 My nonna taught me to add a far bit of water or bone broth to this to thin down the sauce.
 I probably add almost double the amount of broth to sauce.
 Add in some basil leaves, sea salt to taste and allow to simmer for as long as you have.
 Anywhere from a few hours or just 20 minutes (if that’s all the time you have).

 Make the breadcrumbs.
 I use stale spelt sourdough and wiz it up in the thermomix/ food processor.
 Don’t dry them out in the oven as you want them to be soft.

 Next remove the bread crumbs from the food processor and cut the parmesan into smaller pieces, removing rind (I add the rind into the cooking sauce for flavour).
 Process until fine.
 Alternatively you can hand grate the parmesan.

-Combine the beef mince, eggs, parsley, breadcrumbs and parmesan in a large bowl.
+Combine the beef mince, eggs, parsley, breadcrumbs, parmesan and cooked onion in a large bowl.
 Season with sea salt and pepper.
 My nonna would taste them at this point (yep raw and all……I don’t as I don’t mince my own meat like she does).
 Make sure you combine everything really well.
 Adjust the breadcrumbs and egg to reach desired consistency which is not too sloppy and not too dry – you want them to hold together nicely.

 It’s time to get your little helpers into the kitchen or at the dining table to begin rolling.
 Roll into balls and gently pop into the sauce pot gently simmering away.
 Never stir them, instead gently agitate the pot back and forth using the handle.
 Fill the pot of sauce right up with meatballs ensuring they are totally covered.